 On our latest releases you might notice we are using “Koelship IPA” rather than the typical “New England IPA” to describe our beers.
 While our yeast strain, methods of hopping, and ingredients are still mostly typical of NE IPAs (and we are New England brewers by experience and training), we’ve found ourselves drifting in our own direction over the past year or so – particularly when we introduced whole cone hops to our process.
 Other little things have changed as well.
-For instance, we stopped the second dry hop stage (to us, in our beers this just tastes like hop pellets and covers over the subtle complex fruit characters that we really geek out on).
+For instance, we stopped the second dry hop stage (to us, in our beers this just tastes only of the hop pellets themselves and covers over the complex, evolving, hard to get fruit characters that we really geek out on).

 “This is about making the most of what we do well, what we want to do well and what our brewery is telling us.”

-We’re not trying to “create a beer style” or say anything negative about late hopped hazy pale ales.
+We’re not trying to “create a beer style” or make judgements about late hopped hazy pale ales.
 This is about making the most of what we do well, what we want to do well and what our brewery is telling us.
 If all brewers marched to the same drum then we would still be brewing nothing but adjunct lagers.
 We’ve also made our own spelling of “coolship” too.
 Just ’cause.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.